 Leeches that feed on fish are only temporary visitors and leave their hosts after one or only a few meals.
 Some species of leeches feed as often as once a week, while others are satisfied with only one meal every six months or so.
 After feeding, they may retreat to sea grass beds, attach themselves to rocks, and some even take shelter by attaching themselves to crustaceans.
 They only leave to find a new potential victim to feed on or to reproduce and lay eggs.
 Marine leeches are poorly studied, and it is believed that most leeches are not host-specific.

 Some leeches can carry pathogens from one fish to another and may spread diseases, just like mosquitoes or ticks do on land.

-Making a close-up shot of a fish is always a bit tricky... every species has its “flight distance”, the distance you can approach an animal without triggering an escape response.
+Making a close-up shot of a fish is always a bit tricky.
+Every species has its “flight distance”, which is the distance that you can approach an animal without triggering an escape response.

 Always move slowly with your camera, avoid jerky movements, and show that you’re not a threat, otherwise, the fish may rapidly swim away and ruin your clip.
 When filming macro subjects underwater, it is extremely important to keep your camera very stable.
 The slightest movement of the underwater camera and housing will result in extreme movements in the footage.

 Filming on or near the bottom of the seafloor makes it easier, as one can simply place their underwater camera on the substrate and by doing so create a stable base for their filming equipment.